 Earlier this year, the COVID-19 pandemic permanently altered the education landscape by forcing schools to move their in-person programs online.
-While there is realistic hope that we will get the pandemic under control in the new year, there are many lessons learned in 2020 that will apply to the new year regardless of the state of the pandemic.
+While there is realistic hope that we will get the pandemic under control in the new year, there are many education lessons from 2020 that will apply to the new year regardless of the state of the pandemic.
 Below are seven lessons that institutions can utilize to set themselves up for success in 2021.

 1. Blended learning is here to stay